 In previous versions of WordPress, if you enabled the Visual Editor via your User Profile page, that’s pretty much what you were forced to use.
 There was no way to leave it enabled and then just choose your preference locally from the Write/Edit post screen, so every time you updated your post, the editor would switch back to visual mode – even if you repeatedly click the HTML editing-mode button.
 Older versions of WordPress were like this for quite awhile, and during that time many WP peeps just decided to disable the Visual Editor to avoid the headache and constant switching.

 Above is a screenshot of the User Profile page of version 2.3.3.
-At some point, it switched from “disabled” to “enabled”, as shown below for WordPress version 3.1.2:
+At some point, it switched from “disabled” to “enabled”, as shown below for WP version 3.1.2:

 Fast-forward to WordPress 3, and welcome the new streamlined Linking Tool that only works in visual-editing mode.
 It’s an awesome tool that makes internal linking almost fun, but unfortunately it is not available with the HTML editor.
 So all of those seasoned WP users who’ve been conditioned to disable the Visual Editor during setup are now completely missing out on the awesomeness of the new Link Tool.